The Emperor of Ocean Park: Publication history

 The Emperor of Ocean Park was first released in hardcover on June 2, 2002, published in the United States by Knopf.
 The paperback was released in the US on May 27, 2003.

 In 2002, it became the first book featured on the Today Show's book club, where it was selected by writer John Grisham, who is known for his own legal mysteries.
 It was featured on the cover of The New York Times Book Review on June 16.
 The interest generated by a national print and television advertising campaign plus a twelve-city promotional tour, along with positive reviews and media attention, led Knopf to claim to have been required to print an additional 250,000 hardcover copies within the first month of the book's release to meet demand beyond the initial print run of 275,000.
 The Observer reported that this claim was an exaggeration on the publisher's part to drum up additional publicity, and the actual print run in total was around 300,000 copies, with the total sales in hardcover being around 350,000 copies.
 The Emperor of Ocean Park immediately went to number one on Amazon.com and spent 11 weeks on the New York Times best-seller list.
 Carter said that "the enthusiasm and even affection that has greeted the novel and the characters has overwhelmed me".

 An audiobook version, narrated by Richard Allen, was released on July 21, 2003.
 The Emperor of Ocean Park forms part one of Carter's Elm Harbor series; the second book (New England White) was released in 2007, and the third (Palace Council) in 2008.
-Neither New England White nor Palace Council feature Talcott Garland as a character: New England White promotes two minor characters from The Emperor of Ocean Park – Lemaster and Julia Carlyle – to the main protagonists, and Palace Council is set from 1952–1974, with the main character, Eddie Wesley, being related to the Garland family by marriage.
+Neither New England White nor Palace Council feature Talcott Garland as a character: New England White promotes two minor characters from The Emperor of Ocean Park – Lemaster and Julia Carlyle – to the main protagonists, and Palace Council is set from 1952 to 1974, with the main character, Eddie Wesley, being related to the Garland family by marriage.